jburroni/mini-ppl-R/README.md

 ## About this implementation

-As a final project for my **Introduction to Probabilistic Programming Languages** course at the University of Buenos Aires (UBA), in June 2026, students were asked to rewrite the small probabilistic programming language developed in class using a programming language—and preferably a programming style—of their choice.
+As a final project for my **Introduction to Probabilistic Programming Languages** course at the University of Buenos Aires (UBA) in June 2026, students were asked to rewrite the small probabilistic programming language developed in class using a programming language and, preferably, a programming style—of their choice.
 The assignment can be found [here](https://jburroni.github.io/teaching/ppl-2026/).

 Ezequiel Birman later pointed out that none of the groups had chosen **R**, despite R being a particularly interesting language for this exercise.
 Besides its obvious connection to statistics, R has several unusual language features that are relevant to interpreter design: lazy evaluation through promises, first-class environments and lexical closures, and extensive facilities for metaprogramming and non-standard evaluation.